Luxembourg Crypto Tax 2026: The 6-Month Speculative Rule and the €500 Threshold

 Luxembourg's crypto tax for private investors is built around one date: six months.
 Sell within six months of acquiring and the gain is speculative — taxable as ordinary income above a small €500 annual threshold.
 Hold longer and the gain is generally tax-free for an individual.
 The simplicity is real, but the speculative-vs-business line and the €500 mechanics are where filings go wrong.
 This guide covers all three.

-- Private investor: a disposal is taxable only if speculative — broadly, sold within 6 months of acquisition.
+- For a private investor, a disposal is taxable only if it is speculative: broadly, sold within 6 months of acquisition.

-- Held > 6 months: generally not taxable for a private individual.
+- Crypto held more than 6 months is generally not taxable for a private individual.

-- Taxable speculative gains: taxed as ordinary progressive income (no separate flat crypto rate).
+- Taxable speculative gains are taxed as ordinary progressive income, with no separate flat crypto rate.

-- Business activity: profits are business income regardless of holding period — fact-specific line.
+- Where the activity is a business, profits are business income regardless of holding period, on a fact-specific line.

 The 6-month speculative rule